gecio/gecio.github.io/docs/_imke/clusterlifecycle/creatingacluster/index.en.md

 ## Summary

-In this guide, we achieved and learnt the following:
+In this guide, we achieved and learned the following:

 * What is an iMKE Cluster
 * How to create an iMKE Cluster